Taliyotechnologies/taliyo-technologies/README.md

 # Taliyo Technologies Website

-A modern, responsive website for Taliyo Technologies featuring a comprehensive admin panel, blog system, and contact management.
+A modern, responsive website for Taliyo Technologies featuring a comprehensive blog system and contact management.

 ## 🚀 Features